 When: May (three days)

-In celebration of Czech heritage, the National Polka Festival is a three-day event that happens annually in Ennis, Texas.
-Come to the festival for an authentic experience complete with polka music and dancing, traditional Czech foods, a picturesque parade, handcrafted arts and more.
+Celebrate Czech heritage at the annual three-day National Polka Festival in Ennis, Texas.
+Enjoy authentic polka music and dancing, traditional Czech foods, a picturesque parade, and handcrafted arts.

-This event is for everyone, regardless of age or cultural background, while still celebrating Czech traditions.
-Prepare your dancing shoes and enjoy some traditional Czech festivities in this splendid festival.
+This event welcomes everyone, no matter your age or cultural background, while celebrating Czech traditions.
+Bring your dancing shoes and enjoy traditional Czech festivities at this wonderful festival.

 7. Euphoria